 Start with very small revision sessions, lasting no longer than 5 or 10 minutes.
 It’s best to do it when you feel the want to be productive, but remember you don’t have all of your life to wait for that moment if it doesn’t come.
 Give yourself 5 minutes to sit down and do a quick pop quiz or look over your notes.
 Slowly increase this revision time to 15 minutes than 30, then an hour, so it’s not as difficult anymore to sit down and work for a bit.

 If it’s the next day and you find yourself just waiting for that want to be productive again, don’t bother waiting for it for much longer.
 Schedule revision on your phone and set alarms to remind yourself you need to revise today.

 It’s okay to take breaks – but make sure you deserve them.
 Make breaks be something rewarding, and treat yourself with a snack or a movie once you’ve done enough revision.
-A good way to take breaks in between studying is using the Pomodoro method – revise for 25 minutes, then take a 5 minute break.
-Keep going for 3 or 4 more times and give yourself a full half an hour break.
-Don’t be lenient with time limits; make sure you put your pen down after 25 minutes and make the most use out of the 5 minute break.
+A good way to take breaks in between studying is using the Pomodoro method – revise for 25 minutes, then take a 5-minute break.
+Keep going for 3 or 4 more times and give yourself a full half-hour break.
+Don’t be lenient with time limits; make sure you put your pen down after 25 minutes and make the most use out of the 5-minute break.
 Talk to your friends for a bit, stretch – your body is probably tired of sitting down.
 But make sure you also use the most out of the 25 minutes to give revision your full attention as well.